antoni909/antoni909/README.md

 👨‍🎓  Graduated from Western Oregon University with BS Education (Integrated Science Concentration)

 ## About Me :D
-🌱 My greatest aspiration is to become a professional in the Tech Industry as a Software Developer.
-I continue to grow by being adaptive and malleable to new concepts and paradigms.
+🌱 I am a Web Developer that is passionate, resilient, and determined to reach a common goal and optimized solutions.
+Marine Veteran with a growth mindset that can skillfully and attentively collaborate with team members and organizations.
+Successfully and diligently gained professional experiences from backgrounds in Education and the U.S. Military where being detail-oriented and an effective problem solver has been key to fostering trust and success.
 My willingness to work in a team is paramount to my conceptual knowledge and growth.
-I want to be an effective and approachable developer that is always willing to teach those around me.
+I am an effective and approachable developer that is always willing to share and listen and, most importantly, learn from those around me.

 ## Connect With Me
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/lorenzo-ortega-antoni/) [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/hashnode.svg' alt='dev' height='40'>](https://hashnode.com/@antoni909)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/dev-dot-to.svg' alt='dev' height='40'>](https://dev.to/@antoni909) [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/antoni909) [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/twitter.svg' alt='twitter' height='40'>](https://twitter.com/avichu1992) ![](https://visitor-badge.laobi.icu/badge?page_id=antoni909.antoni909)